Welcome to today's edition of the Rush 24-7 podcast.

 He's like a union guy.

-Buck Sexton in for rush.
+Buck Sexton in for Rush.

 Back in a few.

-Buck Sexton here, in for rush today.
+Buck Sexton here in for Rush today.

 Got a lot to talk to you about.

-We're gonna be taking more calls.
+We're going to be taking more calls.

-This is openline Friday, 800-282-2882.
+This is Open Line Friday, 800-282-2882.

 I would like to talk a bit about Madame Secretary.

-Because some of you don't know where I stand on that.
+But I would like to talk in the next hour about Hillary Clinton because some of you don't know where I stand on that.